 Armed with Ardoq, any team can act with confidence when consulting the CIO, using data to make quick, strategic decisions even amidst constantly changing business environments.
 Ardoq improves decision-making in the central change processes where the cost of change is highest so that the CIO can be confident they’re using their time and resources effectively and efficiently.

-Keep the CIO's confidence by dodging common EA missteps.
+Keep the CIO's confidence by dodging common Enterprise Architecture missteps.
 Read the 5 Mistakes to Avoid in Enterprise Architecture report.